Quantum teleportation mediated by surface plasmon polariton: Acknowledgements

-\textbf{Acknowledgements.}
+The data used in current study are available from the corresponding author upon reasonable request.

+\section{Acknowledgements}

 The authors thank Tong Wu for help in designing the optical circuitry of the BSM.
-We would like to acknowledge support from the National Key Research and Development Program of China (2017YFA0303700, 2017YFA0303704), the National Natural Science Foundation of China (Grant No. 11690032, 11674170, 11621091), the Innovation Group of the National Natural Science Foundation of China (No. 3704), the Natural Science Foundation of Jiangsu Province (No. BK20170010), the Program for Innovative Talents and Entrepreneurs in Jiangsu and the Fundamental Research Funds for the Central Universities.
+We would like to acknowledge support from the National Key Research and Development Program of China (2017YFA0303700, 2017YFA0303704), the National Natural Science Foundation of China (Grant No. 11690032, 11674170, 11621091), the Innovation Group of the National Natural Science Foundation of China (No. 3704), the Natural Science Foundation of Jiangsu Province (No. BK20170010), the Program for Innovative Talents and Entrepreneurs in Jiangsu and the Fundamental Research Funds for the Central Universities, and Leading-edge technology Program of Jiangsu Natural Science Foundation (No. BK20192001).

-\textbf{Author contributions}
+\section{Author Contributions}

-X.-H. J., P. C. and K.-Y. Q. contributed equally to this work.
-X.-H. J., P. C., K.-Y. Q. and X.-S. M. designed and performed the experiment.
-X.-H. J., K.-Y. Q. and S.-Q. X. fabricated and characterized the SPP samples with the help of Y.-B. X..
-P. C. and X.-H. J. designed and tested the BSM module.
-Z.-Z. C. designed and characterized the photon sources.
-X.-H. J. and K.-Y. Q. set up the SPP module and carried out classical measurements for the sample.
-X.-H. J. analysed the data.
-X.-H. J., P. C., K.-Y. Q. and X.-S. M. wrote the manuscript with input from all authors.
-S.-N. Zhu and X.-S. M. conceived the work and supervised the whole project.
+X.-H.~J., P.~C.~and K.-Y.~Q.~contributed equally to this work.
+X.-H.~J., P.~C., K.-Y.~Q.~and X.-S.~M.~designed and performed the experiment.
+X.-H.~J., K.-Y.~Q.~and S.-Q.~X.~fabricated and characterized the SPP samples with the help of Y.-B.~X..
+P.~C.~and X.-H.~J.~designed and tested the BSM module.
+Z.-Z.~C.~designed and characterized the photon source.
+X.-H.~J.~and K.-Y.~Q.~set up the SPP module and carried out classical measurements for the sample.
+X.-H.~J.~analysed the data.
+X.-H.~J., P.~C., K.-Y.~Q.~and X.-S.~M.~wrote the manuscript with input from all authors.
+S.-N.~Z.~and X.-S.~M.~conceived the work and supervised the whole project.

-\textbf{Additional information}
+\section{Additional Information}

 Supplementary information is available in the online version of the paper.
 Reprints and permission information is available online at www.nature.com/reprints.
-Correspondence and requests for materials should be addressed to X.-S. M.
+Correspondence and requests for materials should be addressed to X.-S.~M.